anquanscan/sec-tools/README.md

 [TokenGrabber2j](https://github.com/m-Phoenix852/TokenGrabber2j): A simple to use API for writing java viruses to get discord account token of an user.
 [pwndb_api](https://github.com/M3l0nPan/pwndb_api): Pwndb request API
 [Denial_Service_Attack](https://github.com/BrsDincer/Denial_Service_Attack): Denial Attacks by Various Methods
 [secrets-bridge](https://github.com/abourget/secrets-bridge): Secrets bridge - Secure build-time secrets injection for Docker
+[turtlepower](https://github.com/kintsugi-sec/turtlepower): Turtlepower is a collection of scripts I use to make boring repetive tasks I do in pentesting such as file transfers and setting up shells happen quick and easy so I can focus my energy on pwning.